mriale/PyDPainter/docs/tools/src/toolbox.md

 **Cyclic symmetries** of order 2 to 7, especially the odd values, once offset from the center of the screen, let you effortlessly draw bold natural shapes, such as flowers, an impact on the ground, the cracks in a window, a tunnel narrowing...

-Values of 5 and above, used with the Line tool and a little practice, will help you draw regular polygons.
+Values of 5 and above, used with the Line tool and a little practice, will help you draw regular polygons or stars.

 The maximum is 99, which may sound crazy, but allows for some very amusing variations on the circle design.